The ESOS Framework protects the rights of international students. https://www.teqsa.gov.au/esos-act

 · Encouraging students to work at their own pace.

-· We offer additional tutorial times for students to work in smaller groups with their trainer.
+· We offer additional tutorial times for students to work in smaller groups with their trainers.

 The academic year of Australian Harbour International College is 36 weeks divided into 4 terms of 9 weeks for every term.
-Students have to study a minimum 13.5 hours On Campus and 6.5 hours Online per week.
+Students have to study a minimum of 13.5 hours On-Campus and 6.5 hours Online per week.
 Students are only allowed to take breaks during the public holidays and nominated College holidays.